 6. Where can I go to learn/get training?

 As a designated institute, Brighton College provides practical training to students who need to learn the ins-and-outs of bookkeeping.
-Through their accounting and payroll programs, students develop professional skills and build on their experience which will help in their future careers.
+Through the accounting and payroll program, students develop professional skills and build on their experience which will help in their future careers.

 Many of these programs have led to professional careers for graduates.
 The accounting and payroll program also offers the PCP Certification to help students in their career.
 To continue, the certification is also recognized by the Canadian Payroll Association (CPA) as an industry standard for professional accountants.

 If you are thinking of a career as a bookkeeper then consider the training and education offered by Brighton College!